KhitamSakijha/Pill_box/README.md

 * Improved skills in mobile app architecture and state management.
 * Gained experience in building a full-stack mobile solution with real-life impact.
 ---

-## ⭐ Note
-This project is part of a learning journey in web development and is intended for educational purposes.